-- To have vending machines integrated a partner must implement the program_takeout_endpoint but doesn't need the program_modify_endpoint. - To have regular coffee houses integrated a partner must implement the program_modify_endpoint but doesn't need the program takeout endpoint.
+- To have vending machines integrated a partner must implement the program_takeout_endpoint, but doesn't need the program_modify_endpoint. - To have regular coffee houses integrated a partner must implement the program_modify_endpoint, but doesn't need the program_takeout_endpoint.

-Furthermore, we have to describe both endpoints in the documentation.
+Furthermore, we have to describe both endpoints in the docs.
 It's quite natural that the takeout endpoint is very specific; unlike requesting contactless delivery, which we hid under the pretty general modify endpoint, operations like takeout approval will require introducing a new unique method every time.
-After several iterations, we would have a scrapyard full of similarly looking methods, mostly optional.
-However, developers would still need to study the documentation to understand which methods are needed in their specific situation and which are not.
+After several iterations, we would have a scrapyard, full of similarly looking methods, mostly optional - but developers would need to study the docs nonetheless to understand, which methods are needed in your specific situation, and which are not.

-NB: In this example, we assumed that having the optional program_takeout_endpoint value filled serves as a flag to the application to display the "get the order" button.
-It would be better to add something like a supported_flow field to the PUT /api-types/ endpoint to provide an explicit flag instead of relying on this implicit convention.
-However, this wouldn't change the problematic nature of stockpiling optional methods in the interface, so we skipped it to keep the examples concise.
+NB: in this example, we assumed that passing program_takeout_endpoint parameter is the flag to the application to display the "get the order" button; it would be better to add something like a supported_flow field to the PUT /api-types/ endpoint to provide an explicit flag instead of this implicit convention; however, this wouldn't change the problematics of stockpiling optional methods in the interface, so we skipped it to keep examples laconic.

-We actually don't know whether in the real world of coffee machine APIs this problem will occur or not.
-But we can say with confidence that regarding "bare metal" integrations, the processes we described always happen.
-The underlying technology shifts; an API that seemed clear and straightforward becomes a trash bin full of legacy methods, half of which bear no practical sense under any specific set of conditions.
-If we add technical progress to the situation, i.e., imagine that after a while all coffee houses have become automated, we will finally end up in a situation where most methods aren't actually needed at all, such as requesting a contactless takeout.
+We actually don't know, whether in the real world of coffee machine APIs this problem will occur or not.
+But we can say with all confidence regarding "bare metal" integrations that the processes we described always happen.
+The underlying technology shifts; an API that seemed clear and straightforward, becomes a trash bin full of legacy methods, half of which borrows no practical sense under any specific set of conditions.
+If we add technical progress to the situation, i.e., imagine that after a while all coffee houses have become automated, we will finally end up with the situation with half of the methods aren't actually needed at all, like requesting a contactless takeout one.

-It is also worth mentioning that we unwittingly violated the principle of isolating abstraction levels.
-At the vending machine API level, there is no such thing as "contactless takeout" as it is actually a product concept.
+It is also worth mentioning that we unwittingly violated the abstraction levels isolation principle.
+At the vending machine API level, there is no such thing as a "contactless takeout," that's actually a product concept.

 So, how would we tackle this issue?
-We can use one of two possible approaches: either thoroughly study the entire subject area and its upcoming improvements for at least several years ahead or abandon strong coupling in favor of a weak one.
-How would the ideal solution look for both parties?
+Using one of two possible approaches: either thoroughly study the entire subject area and its upcoming improvements for at least several years ahead, or abandon strong coupling in favor of a weak one.
+How would the ideal solution look to both parties?
 Something like this:

-- The higher-level program API level doesn't actually know how the execution of its commands works.
-It formulates the tasks at its own level of understanding: brew this recipe, send the user's requests to a partner, allow the user to collect their order. - The underlying program execution API level doesn't care about what other same-level implementations exist.
-It just interprets those parts of the task that make sense to it.
+- The higher-level program API level doesn't actually know how the execution of its commands works; it formulates the tasks at its own level of understanding: brew this recipe, send user's requests to a partner, allow the user to collect their order. - The underlying program execution API level doesn't care what other same-level implementations exist; it just interprets those parts of the task that make sense to it.

 If we take a look at the principles described in the previous chapter, we would find that this principle was already formulated: we need to describe informational contexts at every abstraction level and design a mechanism to translate them between levels.
-Furthermore, in a more general sense, we formulated it as early as in the "Data Flow" paragraph of the "Separating Abstraction Levels" chapter.
+Furthermore, in a more general sense, we formulated it as early as in "The Data Flow" paragraph of the "Separating Abstraction Levels" chapter.